spectrocloud/librarium/docs/docs-content/integrations/cilium.md

 ### I/O Timeout Error on VMware

-If you are deploying a cluster to a VMware environment using the VXLAN tunnel protocol, you may encounter an I/O timeout errors.
-This is due to a known bug in the VXMNET3 adapter that results in VXLAN traffic to get dropped.
-This is caused by the hardware segmentation offload provided by the VMXNET3 driver.
+If you are deploying a cluster to a VMware environment using the VXLAN tunnel protocol, you may encounter I/O timeout errors.
+This is due to a known bug in the VXMNET3 adapter that results in VXLAN traffic being dropped.
+The hardware segmentation offload provided by the VMXNET3 driver causes this.
 You can learn more about this issue in the Cilium's [GitHub issue #21801](https://github.com/cilium/cilium/issues/21801).

 You can workaround the issue by using one of the two following methods: